bwaggener/bobsburgersR/README.md

 ### Notes:

-- `x1` is primarily an internal index and may not be required for analysis.

 - **IMDb vs. Wikipedia**: `imdb_aired_date`, `imdb_title`, `rating`, and
   `synopsis` are from IMDb, while `wikipedia_directed_by`, `wikipedia_written_by`, and `wikipedia_viewers` are from Wikipedia.